 If you’re filing your tax return or paying your federal taxes electronically, a valid EIN is required at the time the return is filed or the payment is made.
 If a valid EIN isn't provided, the return or payment won't be processed.
 This may result in penalties.
 See section 1 for information about applying for an EIN.

-If you’re required to file 250 or more Forms W-2AS, W-2CM, W-2GU, or W-2VI, you must file electronically.
+If you’re required to file 250 or more Forms W-2AS, W-2CM, W-2GU, or W-2VI in calendar year 2020, you must file electronically.
 Failure to file electronically may result in penalties.
 For more information, see section 10.

 Credit or debit card payments.
 You can pay the balance due shown on your employment tax return by credit or debit card.
 Your payment will be processed by a payment processor who will charge a processing fee.
 Don't use a credit or debit card to make federal tax deposits.
 For more information on paying your taxes with a credit or debit card, go to IRS.gov/PayByCard.

 Online payment agreement.
 You may be eligible to apply for an installment agreement online if you can’t pay the full amount of tax you owe when you file your employment tax return.
 For more information, see the instructions for your employment tax return or go to IRS.gov/OPA.